|Business Rating:||4.2 / 5|

 Despite no ability to stretch point value, the flat earning rate on the Spark Miles card still ranks it relatively high among popular business cards.

 The redemption options on the Spark Miles card are very flexible.
-With the Purchase Eraser, you can redeem miles for any travel purchase you’ve made in the last 90 days.
+You can redeem miles for any travel purchase you’ve made in the last 90 days.
 You just choose the “Redeem a Purchase” option on your online account or mobile app and you’ll be able to view a list of qualifying purchases.
 Then you can choose to use miles to cover all or part of that purchase.

 |Tip: To determine which purchases count as travel, Capital One uses merchant category codes.
 Sometimes, non-traditional purchases like UberEATS orders will code as travel – allowing you to use miles for a wide variety of transactions.
 If you aren’t sure how a merchant will code on your statement, you can try making a small purchase and seeing how it displays.|